 Medical Economics named Jon to their prestigious list of the “Best Financial Advisors for Doctors.”
 Also, he was selected as an expert in his field to contribute to the book Tips from the Top; Targeted Advice from America’s Top Money Minds.
 Jon is a member of the American Institute of CPAs and its personal financial planning practice section.

-Jonathan is active with the Baltimore Area Council – Boy Scouts of America, serving on its Executive Board and numerous committees.
-Himself, an Eagle Scout, he believes in building a stronger community to improve the lives of Baltimore’s citizens.
-In November 2010, Jon was awarded the prestigious “Eagle to Eagle” award.
-The award is given to an adult Eagle Scout for demonstrating role model leadership back to scouting.
+Jon is active with the Baltimore Area Council of the Boy Scouts of America, serving on its executive board and numerous committees.
+An Eagle Scout himself, Jon believes in building a stronger community to improve the lives of Baltimore’s citizens.
+In November 2010, Jon was awarded the prestigious “Eagle to Eagle Award.”
+The award is given to an adult Eagle Scout for demonstrating leadership and being a role model.

-Additionally, he has worked on (9) Habitat for Humanity homes in Baltimore, and assisted with home renovation in Mississippi after Hurricane Katrina.
+Additionally, Jon has worked on nine Habitat for Humanity homes in Baltimore and assisted with home renovations in Mississippi after Hurricane Katrina.

 Reflecting on his 40-year career in the financial services industry, Jon wrote an article entitled “Five Time-Tested Conclusions about the Financial Markets.”
 Jon’s goal was to advise investors on how to accomplish their long-term goals by describing what practices best deliver returns on investments.
 His advice is wise and prudent.